 The current primary benefits administration system relies heavily on cumbersome data entry from paper forms.
-Customer Relations Management Systems have been purchased and are being built for HSS specific information.
-Staff will need to be trained and quality monitored.
-Other essential processes related to member billing are also handled in a laborintensive manual fashion.
-The new phone system and the call management system are below industry standards and do not allow any future integration and innovationwill require training.
+Customer Relations Management Systems have been purchased and built for SFHSS-specific information.
+Staff has been trained and quality monitored.
+The new phone system and the call management system will require training.
 Other essential processes related to member billing continue to be handled in a labor-intensive manual fashion.